Meet the Team.

 Portugese Speaking.

-Emily Rutherford is a psychologist with a special interest in parenting support, early childhood development, and working with autistic and ADHD children.
+Emily Rutherford is a psychologist with an interest in parenting support, early childhood development, and working with autistic and ADHD children.
 She understands how overwhelming parenting can feel — particularly with the constant advice, expectations, and judgement that many parents face.

 Emily is passionate about supporting parents to reconnect with their strengths and build confidence in their own parenting approach.
 She also values the importance of early support for young children, helping to nurture emotional development, confidence, and coping skills from an early age.